G-Node/GCA-Web/test/frontend/Readme.md

 Place them on your local machine and make sure they are available via the `PATH` environmental variable.

+Open a python shell and run the following code:

+    from selenium import webdriver
+    cdriver = webdriver.Chrome()
+    fdriver = webdriver.Firefox()

+If any problems arise at this point, check whether the driver that was downloaded supports the actually installed corresponding browser.

 From the same source download the Selenium standalone server, something along the lines of `selenium-server-standalone-[version].jar`, and have it available.